 Roon Labs has developed a very lean operating system based on Linux to run Roon Core, its name is ROCK (Roon Optimized Core Kit).
 Roon Labs offers ROCK for free as a download.
 In addition, Roon Labs also sells customized hardware, the Roon Nucleus.
 The Roon Nucleus is available in an Intel Core i3 and Core i7 variant.
 The basis for the Roon Nucleus are Intel NUC boards.
 The ROCK operating system is optimized for this hardware and these motherboards.
 An important feature of the Roon Nucleus is that it is fanless and therefore silent.

 Since the PrimeMinis also has an Intel NUC board, all PrimeMinis are ideal as a Roon Nucleus alternative.
 With the PrimeMinis and ROCK, a completely silent Roon server can be configured as an alternative to the Roon Nucleus.
-The housing of the PrimeMini is higher quality than that of the Roon Nucleus.
+The housing of the PrimeMini is at least as high quality as that of the Roon Nucleus.
 In addition, the PrimeMini 4 (Image 3), at 17.7 x 5.5 x 11.4 cm, is more compact than the 21.6 x 7.6 x 15.2 large Roon Nucleus (Image 4), as can be clearly seen in the comparison of the rear view of the two mini-servers.
 The PrimeMini is in a similar configuration a much cheaper alternative to the Roon Nucleus.

 PrimeMini as Roon Nucleus Alternative